Hagrid Actor Robbie Coltrane Defends JK Rowling Despite The Author Being Accused Of Transphobia

-According to Pink News, Robbie Coltrane, who played Rubeus Hagrid in the Harry Potter films, said that he stood by author J.K.
-Rowling following the announcement of her new novel, which caused the best-seller to be accused of transphobia.
+According to Pink News, Robbie Coltrane, who played Rubeus Hagrid in the Harry Potter films, said that he stood by J.K.
+Rowling following the announcement of her new novel, which caused the bestselling author to be accused of transphobia.

 In the plot of Rowling’s new book, Troubled Blood, a male serial killer dresses as a woman to kill his female victims.
 The author received criticism because the character features stereotypes portraying transgender people as villains, according to The Los Angeles Times.